IronCoreLabs/tenant-security-client-java/RELEASING.md

     release process complete successfully.
 - When the artifacts have been deployed, go to https://oss.sonatype.org, log in using the `icl-devops` username and password from `sonatype-info.txt`, and find the new release in the _Staging Repositories_.
 Close that repository and then release it in order to actually push the package out to the public repo.
 - Push your new version and CHANGELOG entry to GitHub.
-Create a release in github and label it as latest.
+Create a release in github and label it as latest if it isn't already.

 ### Sample .m2/settings.xml